 Have fun and play around!
 You’ll get hooked on making these fabric bowls and baskets.
 Here are some we’ve made.

-In the image below, there are three sizes of rope baskets.
+In the image below, there are three sizes of rope bowls.
 To make the very little one, just start building up your sides very early.
 I used cording purchased at a local home dec store for smaller baskets as it is easier to work with than bigger diameter cording or rope.

 Check out all of our sewing projects on Create Whimsy.